otrv4/otrv4/otrv4.md

       `our_dh.secret (r)`.
 6. Sends Alice the Auth-I message (see [Auth-I message](#auth-i-message) section).
-7. At this point, the interactive DAKE is complete for Bob, but the double ratchet algorithm still needs to be correctly set up.
+7. At this point, the interactive DAKE is complete for Bob:
+   * Sends a "heartbeat" message to correctly rotate the ratchet keys.
+Note that he will perform a new ratchet.

 **Alice:**